On Path diagrams and Stirling permutations: Path diagrams and local types of k -Stirling permutations

 \end{coroll}

-\begin{remark} Below each fraction bar in the continued fraction type representation of the formal power series there are $k+1$ terms, starting with $1$.
+\begin{remark} Below each fraction bar in the branched continued fraction representation of the formal power series there are $k+1$ terms, starting with $1$.
 As mentioned earlier the case $k=1$ is a result of Flajolet~\cite{Flajo1980}. \end{remark}

+\begin{remark} P\'etr\'eolle, Sokal, and Zhu~\cite{PSZ2018} demonstrate that branched continued fractions do not provide unique representations of power series.
+They show how the same infinite series presented in Collorary~\ref{Corollary} can have at least three different branched continued fraction representations. \end{remark}